thedevyansh/the-userscript-tour/README.md

 * The tour is not supported on tablets and smaller mobile devices.

 # License
-Distributed under the GPL v3 License.
+Distributed under the GPL-3.0 License.
 See `LICENSE` for more information.

-# Special Note
+# Special note
 <div align="center"><img src="/demos/5.png" width="500" align="center" /></div>
 <br>
 This project is created as part of Google Summer of Code 2021 with my mentoring organisation being Wikimedia Foundation.
 I'm hopeful that this project would be deployed on mediawiki.org.
 Once done, I'll update this section.